Skip Navigation

 1. Obedience to God is often very difficult.
 What are some things that you know God wants you to do that are really hard?
 What is keeping you from obeying?

 2. Do you really trust God?
-What are some practical ways that you need to trust God today?
+What are some practical ways you need to trust God today?

 Free Advent Bible Study